wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (2) For the purposes of [Part 7A][174], _conversion date_ means the date shown on the certificate of incorporation of a society as a company under the Companies Act 1955 or the [Companies Act 1993][249], as the case may be, issued pursuant to [section 113D][178].

-    (3) For the purposes of any enactment in this Act which provides that an officer of a society who is in default shall be liable to imprisonment or to a fine, the expression _officer who is in default_ means any officer of the society who knowingly and wilfully authorises or permits the default, refusal, or contravention mentioned in the enactment.
+    (3) For the purposes of any enactment in this Act which provides that an officer of a society who is in default shall be liable on conviction to imprisonment or to a fine, the expression _officer who is in default_ means any officer of the society who knowingly and wilfully authorises or permits the default, refusal, or contravention mentioned in the enactment.

     (4) \[Repealed\]